Vettai

-The film revolves around two brothers, the elder being sensitive to violence and the younger being a jobless rogue, and is set in Thoothukudi.
-After the death of their father, a police officer, the elder brother takes on the same job by request of the younger.
-The older brother rises to fame in his job by having his younger brother secretly punish suspects and save victims for him.

 The film was announced shortly after the release of Lingusamy's Paiyaa, with Dhayanidhi Alagiri's Cloud Nine Movies agreeing to produce the film, following a successful collaboration during the director's previous film.
-During a lengthy pre-production phase, the film underwent major changes in its main cast and Cloud Nine Movies stepped out of the project, with Linguswamy's own banner, Thirupathi Brothers, taking up the film.
+During a lengthy pre-production phase, the film underwent changes in its main cast and Cloud Nine Movies pulled out of the project.
+Linguswamy's own banner Thirupathi Brothers took up the film.
 Filming was initially planned to begin by mid-2010, but was delayed until March 2011.

-The film was released on 14 January 2012, coinciding with Pongal festival.
+Vettai was released on 14 January 2012, coinciding with Pongal festival, and became a commercial success at the box office.
+The film was remade in Telugu as Tadakha (2013), in Bangladeshi as Hitman (2014), in Odia as Happy Lucky (2018) and in Hindi as Baaghi 3 (2020).

-It is remade in Telugu as Tadakha in 2013 directed by Kishore Kumar Pardasani.
-Tarang Cine Productions remade the movie in Odia in 2018 as Happy Lucky.
-It was remade in Marathi as Mauli in 2018 directed by Aditya Sarpotdar.
-In Hindi as Baaghi 3 in 2020 directed by Ahmed Khan.
-It was also remade in Bangladeshi as Hitman in 2014.